 The first is that if done properly they really can make a difference in helping to look after walkers.
 Ideally walk leaders should have a copy of the route's risk assessment at that walk, providing a handy checklist of potential problems and what to look out for.
 Although walking is low risk there can still be issues on walks and incidents do happen.
 Crossing busy roads is a good example - it's so easy in a group of walkers to just follow the person in front, so if the risk assessment highlights a busy road crossing this should prompt the walk leader to remind the group to be careful.

 The other reason is to protect volunteer leaders and the Woking 50+ Club.
 As walks are organised walks, those who organise and lead them are regarded in law as having an 'enhanced duty of care' to the people who attend.
 This means that in the event of an incident on a walk, there is a chance that an injured party could allege it was as a result of negligence and attempt to claim damages from the leader and/or Woking 50+ Club.
 Being able to produce evidence such as a risk assessment which showed that the leader was aware of the risks on the walk and had taken appropriate action to mitigate them could be a crucial defence against allegations of negligence.
-In the event that the claim was successful, our civil liability insurance would cover it so long as the walk had been organised by the Woking 50+ Club and the leader had completed a risk assessment form and followed it.

 Carrying out risk assessments

 Risk assessments should be common sense and not be too onerous to do if you simply see them as a way of helping leaders remember any special points of concern or actions they should be taking on that walk.
-The Woking 50+ Club has a risk assessment form which should be used to carry out a risk assessment of each walk route.
+The Woking 50+ Club has a risk assessment form (Word Doc and PDF) which should be used to carry out a risk assessment of each walk route.
 The walk leader should complete the form before the walk, be familiar with, and have a copy of, the risk assessment and the pre-walk notes, when they lead the walk.
 A copy should also be deposited with the Woking 50+ Club Walk Coordinator.